Wootrade (WOO) Market Cap Tops $356.96 Million

 Wootrade Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Wootrade directly using U.S. dollars.
-Investors seeking to trade Wootrade should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Wootrade using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Wootrade directly using U.S. dollars.
+Investors seeking to trade Wootrade should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Wootrade using one of the aforementioned exchanges.

 Receive News & Updates for Wootrade Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wootrade and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.